alvinhtml/js-algorithm/README.md

 # js-algorithm
-Data structure and algorithm in Javascript.
+Data structure and algorithm in JavaScript.